Most Asian Markets Retreat As Fed Crushes March Rate Cut Hope - UrduPoint

 "It does appear that the balance of risks is skewed towards inflation remaining sticky rather than the economy falling into recession."

-After a broadly disappointing January for the region's markets, the news meant February got off to an inauspicious start with Tokyo, Shanghai, Sydney, Singapore, Taipei, Manila and Jakarta all down.
+After a broadly disappointing January for the region's markets, the news meant February got off to an inauspicious start with Tokyo, Shanghai, Sydney, Singapore, Manila and Mumbai all down.

-Hong Kong rose after tanking more than three percent in the previous two days, while Seoul and Wellington were also up.
+Hong Kong rose after tanking more than three percent in the previous two days, boosted by a Chinese official saying the government would maintain "necessary intensity" for spending this year and support investment.

 "Interest rates took the elevator going up -- but are going to take the stairs coming down," said Greg McBride of Bankrate.